 The vintage car museum showcases an exquisite collection of royal antique cars including Rolls Royce and Cadillacs.
 The museum is located on Gulab Bagh road and the entrance fee is 250 INR.

-Where to stay for your Perfect Udaipur Itinerary
+Where to stay for your visit to Udaipur

 There are many budget hotels in Udaipur but I was based in Hotel the Tiger.
 This is a basic but comfortable hotel right in the heart of the action.
 It is a stones throw from Gangaur Ghat and Bangalore Ki Haveli, with Jagadir Mandish Temple and City Palace just 5 and 10 minutes walk away respectively.